 AT SCHOOL SCREENING

-Students will also submit to temperature check using a non-contact thermometer to ensure that temperature is not above 100.4 degrees Fahrenheit by school staff.
+Students will also submit to temperature check using a non-contact thermometer to ensure that the school staff is not above 100.4 degrees Fahrenheit.

 - The child will be required to have COVID-19 testing in a medical facility (WA State Department of Health)